Quincy Owusu-Abeyie: Al-Sadd

 In late March, Spartak were reported to have repaid Portsmouth half the loan fee of £500,000 to terminate the loan agreement early, and on 31 March, Quincy signed a three-year contract with Qatari club Al-Sadd.

 Málaga (loan)

 By the summer of 2010, Quincy was playing for La Liga club Málaga during their pre-season tour of Germany, and on 20 August, signed for the club on loan for the 2010–11 season.
 He scored his first goal for the club, and had an assist, as Málaga beat Real Zaragoza 5–3 in the second week of the season.

 Panathinaikos

-Quincy joined Superleague Greece club Panathinaikos in July 2011 on a one-year loan.
+Quincy joined Super League Greece club Panathinaikos in July 2011 on a one-year loan.

 After of some actions of Panathinaikos management in 2012 transfer period, Quincy finally came to sign a three-year contract with the team.
 The player was happy to his return and work under the instructions of Jesualdo Ferreira.